IEP

 - socializing and developing long-term relationships

-- being in activities both at school and in the community
+- participating in activities both at school and in the community

 - engaging in leadership and involvement in the transition planning